John Joseph Lindorfer III

 My father saved my life in Vietnam.

-When my father was just a small boy, my paternal grandfather died.
+When my father was eight years old, my paternal grandfather died.
 Shortly thereafter, my paternal Aunt Grace lost her sight.
-For reasons best known to them alone, my grandfather's nominal Catholic relatives severed family ties with him when he married a Lutheran girl who had never graduated from grade school.
+For reasons best known to them alone, my grandfather's nominal Catholic relatives had severed family ties with him when he married a Lutheran girl who had never graduated from grade school.
 My young widowed grandmother, alone in a hostile, uncaring family, found it impossible to care adequately for both children herself, so she sent her son to live with a friendly Amish family in the Amana Colonies in Iowa.
-At the age of seven, my father ceased being a cherished child and became instead an employee farmer.
+At the age of eight, my father ceased being a cherished child and became instead an employee farmer.
 He never recovered from the belief that he had been "given away!"

 To the end of his days, my father complained that the problem with children was that they didn't come with instructions.
 This was doubly hard for my parents, for both my father and my orphaned mother became parents without the benefit of the apprenticeship of having been raised as children by parents of their own.